Lungs-Largeintestines - Stomach-Spleen - Heart-Smallintestine - Unitarybladder-Kidneys - Pericardium-Tripleheaters - Gallbladder-Liver

 Tai Chi Chuan can improve timing, speed, concentration, body movement understanding, relaxation in combat stress and spatial awareness etc. for all age groups and physically challenged karateka.

-I absolutely love karate and practiced it for many years until I developed arthritis in some of my joint, and had to ease up on training.
+I absolutely love karate and practiced it for many years until I developed arthritis in some of my joints, and had to ease up on training.

 Tai chi chuan (qigong walking) has improve my joint function (slow joint movement stimulates synovial fluid production in the joints, helping the joints to function better and improve joint protection) so much that I can karate train again if I want to.